Doberman pinscher, aka Doberman, Dobie or Dobe

 Adopt, Don’t Buy

 If you consider getting a Doberman for your next pet, check adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoption center.
+Try Petful’s adoption center.